 The heart of the DEdMin is flexibility and personalization.
-Students will create an overall plan of study in consultation with their advisor, who will help design and customize a degree plan around individual ministry needs and goals.
-This degree plan may involve following a cohort model (see below), or students can craft a degree plan with a customized approach.
+Students create an overall plan of study in consultation with their advisor, who helps design and customize a degree plan around individual ministry needs and goals.
+This degree plan may follow a cohort or non-cohort approach.

-Cohort Emphases
+Emphases